songningqiang/FANFIC/README.md

 ```
 ./main
 ```
 Prior to run, please specify the number of samples, NuFIT version, the oscillation experiments to use (can be empty), the mass ordering, the value of \delta_{CP} and the octant of \theta_{23}, the initial flavor composition and the name of the output file.
 See the comments in the code for details.
-To enable parallelization with openmp, simply uncomment the line
+To enable parallelization with openmp, please uncomment the line
 ```
 #pragma omp parallel for
 ```
+The code will draw samples according to the priors on source flavor compositions and neutrino oscillation parameters., and then calculate the Earth flavor composition and the correpsonding $\chi^2$.
+The output file is in the format f_{e,\oplus}, f_{\mu,\oplus}, f_{\tau,\oplus}, \chi^2.

 The main code is main.cc which outputs four columns in the output file: alpha_e, alpha_mu, alpha_tau, chi2.
 The output file can be specified by user.
 It can be compiled by